siddhuoo7/gRPC_example/README.md

 implementation 'net.devh:grpc-client-spring-boot-starter:...' exclude group: 'io.grpc', module: 'grpc-netty-shaded' // For the client (only) implementation 'net.devh:grpc-server-spring-boot-starter:...' exclude group: 'io.grpc', module: 'grpc-netty-shaded' // For the server (only)
 ````

-## Example-Projects

-Read more about our example projects [here](examples).

-## Troubleshooting

-Refer to our [documentation](https://yidongnan.github.io/grpc-spring-boot-starter/en/trouble-shooting) for help.

-## Contributing

-Contributions are always welcomed!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines.